sovrynn/ecdo/5-TOOLS-DEV/google-earth/README.md

 ### Earth Engine other notes

-You can place a marker to see lat/lon data.
-They are reversed.
+Lat/lon for markes are reversed.

 Apparently you can export KMZ/KML files from Google Earth Engine where you have access to a ton of datasets which is super nice.